-When the employee applies for PFL benefits, the Human Resources Department will determine if the employee has any accrued but unused vacation and personal days available.
+Until January 1, 2025, when the employee applies for PFL benefits, the Human Resources Department will determine if the employee has any accrued but unused vacation and personal days available.
 If the employee has accrued but unused time available, then the employee will be required to use up to two (2) weeks of such time before becoming eligible for PFL benefits.